Math resources Geometry Area

 Area of Composite Shapes image 33 US

-Find the area of the basic shapes.
+Find the measurements and areas of the simpler shapes.

 Write down your final answer with square units.